webfaisalbd/food-lover-react-client/README.md

 - React Route
 - React Hooks
 - Firebase
+- Heroku

 ### Features

-- You can get all your medicine at home.
+- You can get all kind of food delivery at home.
-- In immergency time, you can get your medicine like night time .
+- In immergency time, you can get your food like night time .
 - We provide discount.
-- We provide covid vaccine.
+- We provide special health maintain for our delivery boys for covid situation.
-- Interested people can get registered for covid vaccine at home.
+- We provide special service for our premium members.

 ###  My Special Key features?